joedski/musings/NixOS/Journal 2021-09-30 - Case Study with a Nix Shell for Tesseract 4.md

         1. NOTE: Because OCR is slow, only the name and where possible collector number are run through it.
 Anything else is left to as separate process.
 6. Update p-hash DB to include new card image with corresponding (possibly provisional) ID
     1. NOTE: All additions should be logged for statistical reasons.
+    2. NOTE: One case where this is useful is in foil treatments and how that can mess with the print appearance, especially with those funky new etched foils.